KS3 Curriculum Guide

 Subject Leader for Music – Mr J. Softly

-Teachers – Mrs E. Bradley, Mr J. Bourne, Mrs J. Hutton
+Teachers – Mrs E. Bradley, Mr J. Green, Mrs J. Hutton

 If you would like further information or have any queries about Music, please contact Mr J. Softly who will be pleased to arrange a meeting at a mutually convenient time.